 When you take the time to educate yourself on the right things to say and do, rather than letting your “lazy” brain take charge, you dramatically improve your odds of it happening.

-I’m going to tell you how to help inspire your ex-boyfriend or girlfriend to miss you, with the goal they’ll be more likely to WANT you back soon after.
+I’m going to tell you how to make your ex miss you or, more accurately, help inspire your ex-boyfriend or girlfriend to miss you so they’ll more likely want you back.

-To be clear, while you may want to know how to make your ex want you back, we both by now that is a bit crazy.
+To be clear, while you may want to know how to make your ex want you back, we both know that is a bit crazy.
 Right?
 So instead, we will focus on creating the foundation that will increase the chance your ex will WANT you back.

 So here are two actionable steps you can implement right away: